 According to a recent University of Chicago Environment Agriculture and Food study, sustainable food sourcing has become increasingly popular, suggesting demand from consumers is reinforcing the positive benefits of opting for a green alternative to standard food service practices.
 The study states sustainability is a focus for more and more chefs and that this type of sourcing is marking restaurants out with a “point of differentiation”.

 Effective business planning is essential for any organisation and this is especially the case for those new to the restaurant sector or looking to refresh their business.
-Making the switch to sustainable corporate practice can be seen as a "natural extension" of your business's ethos, according to an article in QSR magazine, a food and drink sector specialist publication.
-Numerous cafes and restaurants around the world have made eco-friendly products and activities the focus of their offerings, including through initiatives such as environmentally aware food sourcing and recycling schemes.
+Making the switch to sustainable corporate practice can be seen as a “natural extension” of your business’s ethos, according to an article in QSR magazine, a food and drink sector specialist publication.
+Numerous cafes and restaurants around the world are running an eco-friendly business having made eco-friendly products and activities the focus of their offerings, including through initiatives such as environmentally aware food sourcing and recycling schemes.

 How can cafes and restaurants become more sustainable?